jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 # Materials
 <br>

-- [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) (I used the rpi4 model B, but should work with all of them)
+- [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) (I used the Raspberry Pi 4 model B, but should work with all of them)
 - Raspberry Pi 5v power adapter
 - [USB to TTL Serial Cable](https://www.sparkfun.com/products/12977) for talking UART
 - Host machine.
 I used a Mac running latest Ubuntu via VirtualBox.